External and internal oversight of WATC outcomes and conduct ensures adherence to our core value of integrity.

 Under Section 175ZE of the

-For the year ended 30 June 2020, the only disclosable expenditure incurred was in relation to advertising, where a total amount of $2,755 was paid to Seek Limited.
+For the year ended 30 June 2021, the only disclosable expenditure incurred was in relation to advertising, where the following amounts were paid:

 Registry and Treasury Operations

-Link Market Services Limited (Link) acts as agent for the provision of registry services on behalf of WATC.
+Link Market Services Ltd (trading as Link) acts as agent for providing registry services on behalf of WATC.
 WATC uses the systems and services detailed in the table below to facilitate confirmation and settlement of financial transactions.

 |Austraclear Limited||Austraclear||Australian dollar cash, short-term money market, fixed interest and foreign exchange transactions|